qorix-group/docs-as-code/docs/internals/extensions/source_code_linker.md

 In a first step it parses the source code for requirement tags.
 All discovered tags including their file and line numbers are written in an intermediary file before the sphinx build.
 In a second step this intermediary file is parsed during sphinx build.
 If a requirement Id is found in the intermediary file a link to the source is added.

+** Please note that the 'test parsing & linking' has been added to the source-code-linker. **
+* The documentation for this part will follow soon *

 ## Implementation Components

 ### Bazel Integration